lixinhe4090/External_crosshair/README.md

 # Crosshair Customizer 🎯

-### I'm sorry, due to GitHub restrictions, I can't upload the EXE package directly, you need to package the py file yourself, don't worry, the tutorial is given in the README.md, you need to read down to understand the detailed usage and related updates

 # If you like this project, please consider giving it a star on GitHub! 🌟 Thank you for your support!🙏

+### Sorry, due to GitHub's upload limitations, you'll need to package your own binaries to use all the features.😫

+# Changelog:
+## March 23, 2025 😄：
+  --Fixed: Due to game reasons, the mouse is centered, and the Windows layer logic is started when firing, resulting in the game screen being overwritten and unable to fire

+  --Added: Added a new shortcut command: Ctrl+W, you can use this shortcut to quickly close the program (only for Windows)

+  Note: You can't change the name of the program, because the only condition to close the program is to make the name of the program "External_crosshair.exe"

+## In the (very) early morning of April 5, 2025 😴：
+  -- Using a new idea - Pygame dependency library, it effectively solves the problem of layer occupation in Windows -- You can now use the Page UP/DOWN and Ctrl W key combination at any time to enable global listening

+---

 ## Hey there, gamers!
 Welcome to my little project! 🎉